Mike Koken

 Michael Richard Koken (April 5, 1909 – April 15, 1962) was an American football player and coach.
 He played at the quarterback and halfback positions for Notre Dame from 1929 to 1932 and in the National Football League (NFL) for the Chicago Cardinals in 1933.
 He also coached football at John Caroll University and North Carolina State University and participated in the D-Day landings as a member of the United States Army.

-Early years
+Early life

 Koken was born in Butler, Pennsylvania, in 1909.
 He attended South High School in Youngstown, Ohio.
 He was the star of Youngstown South's undefeated 1927 football team.

 Notre Dame

 He played college football at Notre Dame from 1929 to 1932.
 Koken was known as being small and elusive.
 In 1931, The South Bend Tribune wrote: "Little Mike Koken was a swirling, twisting, elusive demon taking the ball for long gains time after time.
 He ran hard and low and several times it took two and three tacklers to bring him down."
 He suffered three cracked vertebrae in a 1931 game against Navy, but returned to the Notre Dame backfield in 1932.